Al-Shifa Hospital siege: Evacuation

 On 19 November, the World Health Organization evacuated 31 premature babies while more than 250 critically ill or wounded patients remain trapped at the hospital.
 Doctors Without Borders said Israeli forces had on 18 November fired "deliberately" on a clearly marked convoy carrying 140 of the organization's employees and family members.
 More than 2,500 people were also evacuated.

 Alleged military use

 There have been allegations that Hamas has been using the Al-Shifa Hospital for military purposes.
 Izzat al-Risheq, a Hamas official, denied allegations that the group was using Shifa Hospital as a shield for its underground military structures, saying there was no truth to the statements.

 On 14 November 2023, the U.S. National Security Council spokesperson, John Kirby, said that the United States had its own intelligence sources indicating that Al Shifa hospital was being used by Hamas to run military operations and store weapons, which constitutes a war crime.
 The intelligence included communication intercepts of Hamas fighters inside the hospital complex.

 Al-Shifa staff had appealed to the international community to send international delegations to the hospital to see that no military actions were taking place in the hospital.

+In March 2024, The Washington Post reported that U.S. Senator Chris Van Hollen had received a classified briefing on the hospital and said that there were "important and subtle differences" between what the Biden administration was saying and the actual intelligence on al-Shifa.
+The Biden administration denied the Senator's statements.